-Do you throw parties regularly; you would then require a party area either on the terrace, or a large living room area continuing into a garden, or a first floor living within a large balcony.
+Do you throw parties regularly; you would require a party area either on the terrace, a large living room area continuing into a garden, or a first floor living within a large balcony.
 Maybe a bar in some cases.

-Do you have a household help / Driver who lives with you, Do they need separate toilets/bathrooms?
+Do you have a household help / Driver who lives with you?
+Do they need separate toilets/bathrooms?